15 Herramientas de Colaboración en Línea Para Aumentar la Eficiencia de tu Proyecto

 Troop Messenger Standout Features & Integrations

-Standout features I find especially useful in this tool are its more advanced capabilities.
-It has a 'respond later' option and a 'burnout' option that lets you set a message to send at a later time.
+Features include a 'respond later' option and a 'burnout' option that lets you set a message to send at a later time.
 The self-messaging feature is also unique—a simple but useful feature that lets you send reminders and notes to yourself.
-Finally, the 'forkout' feature lets you send bulk text messages and files to multiple users at once, and when viewing files you see a preview so you don't have to download to see them.
+Finally, the 'forkout' feature lets you send bulk text messages and files to multiple users at once.

 Integrations include Google Drive, Dropbox, and LDAP.
 You can also connect it to a paid Zapier account for additional integrations.
 The app is available across Windows, Linux, Mac, Android, and iOS.

-Pros
+Pros and cons

 - High level of security (end-to-end encryption, MFA)